CUBRID/cubrid-testtools/doc/cci_guide.md

 ![cci code coverage](./cci_image/cci_code_coverage.png)

 We need check the value of `lines`, it is 33.9% on above graph, we need compare this result with before test Code coverage should not drop too much.
+For cci, it stays around 33%.

 # 6. CCI Test Case
 ## 6.1 Writing specification of test case
 ## Test cases path
 1. new feature path
 for example: cubrid-testcases-private/interface/CCI/shell/_20_cci/_28_features_841
      _28_features_841: it show us the features for 8.4.1
     ```
     $ ls _28_features_841
     issue_12530_logintime